tock/tock/doc/wg/core/notes/core-notes-2021-01-15.md

 - Leon: I like the idea of arch specific.
 But if we have an arch which does not need these things setup I would say we should make the least promises to userspace as is reasonable.
-- Johnathan: The trick is that making a system call on risc-v saves stuff to the stack, we might fall into the situation with ARM where we need the heap break high enough.
+- Johnathan: The trick is that if making a system call on risc-v saves stuff to the stack, we might fall into the situation with ARM where we need the heap break high enough.
 - Leon: I thought we stored the stored state on the kernel stack